Brisbane

+Toponymy

 Brisbane is named after the Brisbane River, which in turn was named after Sir Thomas Brisbane, the governor of New South Wales from 1821 to 1825.
-The name is derived from the Scottish Gaelic "bris", meaning "to break or smash" and the Old English word "ban" meaning "bone".

-Popular nicknames for the city include "Brissie", "Brisvegas" and the "River City".
-An historic nickname for Brisbane was "Queen City".
+The name is possibly derived from the Scottish Gaelic bris, meaning 'to break or smash' and the Old English word ban meaning 'bone'.
+Alternatively, the name could be derived from either "Braesbane" indicating white hills or "Braesburn" meaning a small rivulet from the hillside.
+Popular nicknames for Brisbane include Brissie (pronounced "Brizzie"), Brisvegas, and the River City.

-Modern-day Brisbane sits on land known also as Meanjin, the name used in the Turrbal language of one group of traditional owners.
-Meanjin means "place shaped as a spike", referencing the shape of the Brisbane River along the area that Brisbane CBD now straddles.
+Brisbane is also known as Meanjin, Magandjin and other spellings, the Indigenous name likely originally for Gardens Point.
+There is a difference of opinion between local traditional owners over the spelling, provenance and pronunciation of indigenous names for Brisbane.
+The daughter of early colonist Tom Petrie recorded that the name "Mi-an-jin" or "Me-an-jin" referred to the area that Brisbane CBD now straddles.
+Some sources state that the name means 'place shaped as a spike' or 'the spearhead' referencing the shape of the Brisbane River along the area of the Brisbane CBD.
+A contemporary Turrbal organisation has also suggested it means 'the place of the blue water lilies'.
+Local Elder Gaja Kerry Charlton posits that Meanjin is based on a European understanding of 'spike', and that the phonetically similar Yagara name Magandjin — after the native tulipwood trees (magan) at Gardens Point — is a more accurate and appropriate Aboriginal name for Brisbane.

 History

 Pre-colonisation

+Aboriginal groups claiming traditional ownership of the area include the Yagara, Turrbal and Quandamooka peoples.
+Brisbane is home to the land of a number of Aboriginal language groups, primarily the Yagara language group which includes the Turrbal language.

-Aboriginal Australians lived in coastal South East Queensland for at least 22,000 years, with an estimated population between 6,000 and 10,000 individuals before European settlement in the 1820s.
-Aboriginal groups claiming traditional ownership of the area include the Yugara, Turrbal and Quandamooka peoples.
-A website representing a Turrbal culture organisation claims that historical documents suggest that the Turrbal peoples were the only traditional owners of Meanjin when British settlers first arrived.
+Aboriginal Australians have lived in coastal South East Queensland for at least 22,000 years, with an estimated population between 6,000 and 10,000 individuals before European settlement in the 1820s.
+Aboriginal groups claiming traditional ownership of the area include the Yagara, Turrbal and Quandamooka peoples.
+A website representing a Turrbal culture organisation claims that historical documents suggest that the Turrbal peoples were the only traditional owners of Brisbane when British settlers first arrived.

 Archaeological evidence suggests frequent habitation around the Brisbane River, and notably at the site now known as Musgrave Park.
-The rivers were integral to life and supplied an abundance of food included fish, shellfish, crab, and prawns.
+The rivers were integral to life and supplied an abundance of food such as fish, shellfish, crab, and prawns.
 Good fishing places became campsites and the focus of group activities.
 The district was defined by open woodlands with rainforest in some pockets or bends of the Brisbane River.